dead-claudia/invoke-parallel/README.md

 # invoke-parallel

+**NOTE: This project is on hold for now, since my upcoming use case hasn't arrived yet, and I lack the time to finish most of the critical TODOs.**

 Simple worker pools done right.

 - Very simple, easy-to-use Promise-based API that feels like an extension of the language
 - Low on memory, adaptive to workload
+- Doesn't overload child workers when a lot of tasks are queued all at once (note: this *will* take quite a bit of memory if you're not careful)
 - Highly flexible and configurable
 - Minimal boilerplate, leverages module system and existing idioms
 - Optimized by default for hybrid I/O and CPU workloads